faithvoid/script.cortanawireless/README.md

 - Make a simple dashboard-agnostic homebrew .XBE with NXDK (with a .cfg file with the Pi IP) to control Pi(?)
 (I'm bad at C/C++, help.)
 - Add custom command support for troubleshooting / funsies / etc.
 - Add proper web UI for cross-platform / console-agnostic use.
+- Fix authorization code for PC Python client.

 ## Credits:
 - Insignia Team - For making an incredible Xbox Live replacement (I repurposed their version of insigniaDNS to only connect to "eth0" so you can set your DNS settings to the Raspberry Pi and forget about them!)
+- XLink Kai Team - For making an incredible System Link replacement (this script installs their webUI Linux program!)
+- Bromigo - Thanks for the rigorous testing!
+Having another person being able to sanity-check things was a major help throughout this project.

 ## License:
 - [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)